 Dr. Christopher Hershey

 Boasting over two decades of public service, Foreign Service, diplomatic, and decorated military experience, Dr. Christopher Hershey’s multifaceted career history grants unique insight into the intricacies of operations management.
 His leadership style has proven successful in both local municipal and federal government, as well as in the nonprofit sector.
-He prides himself on a solutions- oriented approach to management, guiding organizations of all sizes with the same dynamic philosophy: strong teams cultivate strong relationships, both within and without.
-He has a compelling history of guiding multi departmental teams in not only meeting, but exceeding company goals and objectives through adherence to organizational needs, priorities, and policies.
+He prides himself on a solutions-oriented approach to management, guiding organizations of all sizes with the same dynamic philosophy: strong teams cultivate strong relationships, both within and without.
+He has a compelling history of guiding multi-departmental teams in not only meetings, but exceeding the organizational goals and objectives through adherence to organizational needs, priorities, and policies.

 As a staunch Education and Human Rights advocate, to combat bullying, Dr. Hershey published a children’s book entitled The Art of Peace.
 He also published a public management and leadership book to inspire those seeking careers in public service – The Vision to Serve: Cultivating a Legacy of Public Service and A New Passage to Modern India: The Struggle for Universal Human Rights in India vis-à-vis its Transformational Economic Growth.